English

 The appropriate base material is foundational to achieving optimal performance and durability in over-molded parts.
 Here, we will explore some of the most commonly used base materials in over-molding, emphasizing their properties and typical applications.

 Thermoplastics are frequently chosen as base materials due to their excellent moldability and robust physical properties.
-These plastics soften when heated and harden upon cooling, allowing them to be reshaped and reused.
+These plastics soften when heated and harden upon cooling, allowing them to be reshaped and reused multiple times.
 Examples include:

 • Polypropylene (PP): Known for its resistance to fatigue, most chemicals, and electric insulators.
 It is often used in automotive parts, consumer goods, and household appliances where durability is critical.

-• Polyamide (Nylon): Renowned for its wear resistance and mechanical strength, nylon is ideal for creating high-performance parts required in the automotive and electronics industries.
+• Polyamide (Nylon): Renowned for its exceptional wear resistance and mechanical strength, nylon is an ideal material for creating high-performance parts required in the automotive and electronics industries.

 • Epoxy Resins: Known for their superior mechanical properties and excellent temperature and chemical resistance, epoxies are often used in aerospace and electronic components.

-• Phenolic Resins: With high thermal stability and flame resistance, phenolic resins are used in applications requiring high mechanical strength and low smoke production, such as in the electrical and automotive industries.
+• Phenolic Resins: With high thermal stability and flame resistance, phenolic resins are utilized in applications that require high mechanical strength and low smoke production, such as those in the electrical and automotive industries.

 • High Melting Points: To prevent deformation during over-molding, base materials often require higher melting points than overmold materials.